tanjatang/DCENet/README.md

 #### Data Preparation
 1. download raw data from directory /WORLD H-H TRAJ, and save in /processed_data
-2. run /scripts/trainer.py by setting arg.preprocess==True for data processing.
+2. run /scripts/trainer.py by setting arg.preprocess_data==True for data processing.
-**Note:** set arg.preprocess==False when you have already the processed data when you run /scripts/trainer.py to save time.
+**Note:** set arg.preprocess_data==False when you have already the processed data when you run /scripts/trainer.py to save time.

 #### Test
 You can get the results as reported in the paper using our pretrained model.